StarkArk/deep_learning_alphabet_soup/README.md

 ## Introduction

 The project is to provide the client, Alphabet Soup, with a model to predict the success of companies they provide funding for.
 They have provided a CSV containing the metadata for each of the over 34,000 organizations they have funded.
-We apply principles of machine learning specifically to a deep-learning model to be used by Alphabet Soup
+I will apply principles of machine learning specifically to a deep-learning model to be used by Alphabet Soup

 ## Summary